christopherdebeer/hBloom/README.md

 This has prpbably been solved before by smater people than myself.
+Given a structured tree of categories and corresponding words/strings, **hBloom** will create a bloom filter for each level of depth in the data, which returns true/false for all sub categories, in the case of 'true' it will return the matching categories.

 ##Install